 - Opt for hard candies — they are longer lasting and tend to have fewer calories.

-- Roast pumpkin seeds after carving your pumpkin for a heart-healthy snack.
+- Roast pumpkin seeds after carving your pumpkin for a heart-healthy, festive (and tasty) snack.

 - If planning a Halloween party, try to make healthier hors d’oeuvres, such as vegetable or fruit trays, yogurt dips, guacamole, etc.

 - Make sure to take any leftover candy to your office or neighbors to keep yourself from eating it.
 If your coworker brings their leftover candy, try chewing gum or eating a mint to help resist the urge.
-You can also donate the leftover candy to Ronald McDonald House, local food pantries or a children’s hospital.
+You can also donate the leftover candy to local food pantries or other charities.

 - As mentioned above, make sure to eat a healthy dinner or give them a healthy snack before trick-or-treating, like a peanut butter sandwich or fruit.